-- Long date / short in draft, I am learning to, writing in pencil KS1 & KS2, one line through mistakes (only adults to use a rubber in books), draft books (if used) will be treated with the same respect as other books, purple pencil for editing, correcting own spellings from underlined /discussed errors. - Final draft into English books any spellings / grammar errors underlined in marking & children correct (mindful of need). - KS1 daily Success Criteria / KS2 blocked across a unit Success Criteria - Marking spellings underlined, ticking / crossing Success Criteria if in a block - Marking at the end for an extended write reflect on the whole piece as a writer.
+- Long date / short in draft, I am learning to/I am learning how, why, when writing in pencil KS1 & KS2, one line through mistakes (only adults to use a rubber in books unless children have been taught how to use them for small errors), draft books (if used) will be treated with the same respect as other books, purple pencil for editing, correcting own spellings from underlined / discussed errors. - Final draft into English books any spellings / grammar errors underlined in marking & children correct (mindful of need). - KS1 daily Success Criteria / KS2 blocked across a unit Success Criteria - Marking spellings underlined, ticking / crossing Success Criteria if in a block - Marking at the end for an extended write reflect on the whole piece as a writer.
 KS1 to use symbols. - Give opportunities to edit & redraft to reflect on their writing as a writer this gives them next steps.
 This will need to be taught.